vvictoryuki/FreeDoM/README.md

 ## News

+- **_News (2023-07-16)_**: We have released the code for FreeDoM-SD-Style, and you can find detailed information in the directory of `./SD_style`
 - **_News (2023-07-14)_**: 🎉🎉🎉 Congratulations on FreeDoM being accepted by ICCV 2023!
 Our open-source project is making progress, stay tuned for updates!

+## Todo

+- [ ] release the the camera-ready version of the paper and supplementary materials
+- [ ] release the code for human face diffusion models with various training-free guidances
+- [ ] release the code for ControlNet with training-free face ID guidance
+- [x] release the code for Stable Diffusion with training-free style guidance

 ## Introduction